Friday, July 27, 2018

 Instead, we rose early (to beat the crowds) and headed once again to Multnomah Falls.
 The parking lot was open at 8:30 am, and less than half full.
 When we drove by again at 1:00 pm, the lot was closed again.
 In part, this is due to the fact that several local roads are still closed following last year’s wildfires.
 The fire started when a 15-year old boy set off fireworks along the Eagle Creek Trail last Labor Day weekend; the fire ultimately burned 50,000 acres.

 Because we were early, it was not crowded at all.
 We had no difficulty seeing the falls clearly, and walking up to the Benson Bridge (built in 1914) that passes in front of the falls.
 There is a path to the top of the falls, but that has been closed because of rockslides.
 I was very disappointed that I couldn’t walk uphill another mile.
 It feels like I’ve been walking uphill all week!

-Multnomah Falls is the second highest year-round waterfall in the nation, with a total height of 620 feet (the tallest being Yosemite Falls at 2,450 feet.)
+Multnomah Falls is the second highest year-round waterfall in the nation, with a total height of 620 feet.
 The top section of Multnomah drops 543 feet to the upper plunge pool, meanders another 8 feet, and then falls 69 more feet to the bottom.

 When driving to the falls yesterday, we noticed a structure on top of a hill along the highway.
 We were curious, did some research, and learned that it is the Vista House at Crown Point.
 We had time today, so decided to drive up to check it out.